MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 - Your environment must be located in the United States, Europe, United Kingdom, Australia, or India regions.
 Review the [data storage and processing geographic regions](/microsoft-copilot-studio/manage-data-movement-outside-us#data-storage-and-processing-geographic-regions) for Azure Open AI and Bing search services.
 - Your browser language must be set to US-English.
 - Your tenant administrator must turn on the setting **Publish bots with AI features** in the Power Platform admin center.
 - Copilot uses Microsoft Copilot Studio generative answers.
-Refer Copilot Studio [Quotas & Pricing](/microsoft-copilot-studio/nlu-boost-conversations#whats-supported) for more details.
+Refer to Copilot Studio [Quotas & Pricing](/microsoft-copilot-studio/nlu-boost-conversations#whats-supported) for more details.

 ## Add a copilot
 You can manually add a copilot by following below steps.